Cray-HPE/docs-csm/troubleshooting/known_issues/ims_image_customization_job_status_stuck_at_waiting_on_user.md

 This can occur during `image customization` if any of the following things happen:

 - The remote node reboots or crashes
-- The IMS job container is killed or stopped.
+- The IMS job container on the remote build node is killed or stopped.

 ## Error identification